Equivalent Versions of Total Flow Analysis: Introduction

 \section{Introduction}

-In time sensitive networks, it is required to obtain deterministic bounds on worst case delay, delay jitter and backlog.
+In time-sensitive networks, obtaining deterministic bounds is required on worst case delay, delay-jitter, and backlog.
 Total Flow Analysis (TFA) is a method for conducting worst-case analysis is such settings for per-class networks~\cite{bouillardbook}.
-It is implemented in industrial software (WoPANets~\cite{wopanet}) and can consider several important features such as the effect of packetization, regulators and line shaping~\cite{mifdaoui2017beyond}.
-In a per-class network, the traffic of a given class is isolated from other classes using mechanisms such as Deficit Round Robin \cite{boyer2012deficit} or the Credit Based Shaper\cite{daigmorte2018modelling}; inside a class, packets of all flows are handled in a FIFO manner.
-One the main issues is that the burstiness of a flow increases as the flow travels the network.
-If there is no cyclic dependency, i.e. if the graph induced by flow paths has no cycle, TFA first analyses edge-nodes using network calculus~\cite[Section 1.4]{LebBook}, then computes the propagated burstiness hop-by-hop.
-Propagated burstiness is derived from bounds on delay jitters between a source and a point inside the network; such a bound is the sum of the delay jitter bounds at the nodes on the path of a flow.
+It is implemented in industrial software (WoPANets~\cite{wopanet}) and can consider several important features such as the effect of packetization, regulators, and line shaping~\cite{mifdaoui2017beyond}.
+In a per-class network, the traffic of a given class is isolated from other classes by using mechanisms such as Deficit Round-Robin \cite{boyer2012deficit} or the Credit-Based Shaper\cite{daigmorte2018modelling}; inside a class, packets of all flows are handled in a FIFO manner.
+One of the main issues is that the burstiness of a flow increases as the flow travels through the network.
+If there is no cyclic dependency, i.e., if the graph induced by flow paths has no cycle, TFA first analyses edge-nodes by using network calculus~\cite[Section 1.4]{LebBook}, then computes hop-by-hop the propagated burstiness.
+Propagated burstiness is derived from bounds on delay-jitters between a source and a point inside the network; such a bound is the sum of the delay-jitter bounds at the nodes on the path of a flow.